rcox-bf/BF-doc/PayConex/Transparent-Redirect/README.md

 option to selectively not send URLs if they don’t wish to.
 So transparent redirect can be used, or not used, at any time, with any transaction.

-Transparent redirect REQUIRES the use of hashed authentication.
+Transparent redirect REQUIRES the use of HASH authentication.
 Please see [Example 3 from the the HASH](/HASH-Authentication) documentation for further explanation.

+## Example Transparent Redirect Page

+Please see this for an example on using PHP and HTML to create your own Transparent Redirect payment page.